 To be eligible to participate in the Gateway scheme you must:

-Unemployed people who are eligible for the scheme will be identified and contacted by their social welfare local office or Intreo centre and offered the opportunity to participate in the scheme.
+Unemployed people who are eligible for the scheme will be identified and contacted by their Intreo Centre or Social Welfare Branch Office and offered the opportunity to participate in the scheme.

 If they agree to participate in the Gateway scheme they will be referred to their local authority where they will be recruited for a suitable placement when it becomes available.